Traditional Media vs. New Media: Which Methods Belong in Your Marketing Plan?

-As marketing continues to evolve, new methods—typically referred to as “new media”—have emerged.
-These methods are mostly said to deliver better results than the methods known by the name “traditional media” (or even “old media”).
+As marketing continues to evolve, new methods — typically referred to as “new media” — have emerged.
+These methods are mostly said to deliver better results than other tactics — known as “traditional media” or even “old media”.

 Could your business use new media marketing?
 Looking for ways to bring your marketing strategy up to speed?
 Give us a call at 888-601-5359, and we can help you start marketing your business with new media methods!

-Let’s define what is considered traditional media vs. emerging media.
-Traditional media methods include mostly non-digital advertising and marketing methods.
-Traditional media is:
+Traditional media includes mostly non-digital advertising and marketing methods.

 - Television advertisements